jmharms-ddv/Budgeteer/readme.md

 In the near future, it will live at budgeteer.ironmthome.com, for production testing purposes.
 If and when that happens shoot me an email if you'd like to use it.
 The only thing I ask is that you'd provide me with come feedback, in exchange for use of my server space.
 We both win!
 You get a soon to be great budget app and I get user feedback!

-## Under Construction!
+## Entered Testing Phase!

-Full disclosure, the app is near production testing ready (more on that to come) and therefore not fully functioning.
-In the next month or so (eyes on March 2020), it will go live.
-As opening registation to the general public on a shared hosting platform is, uh, a stupid idea, I will allow anyone to register, then make an effort to reach out to each registrant and (based on response), grant access (verify account) for unlimited use.
-As of now, I have no documentation on using the app so that might be up to early testers to help me out with.
+Yay!
+I've deployed the app at [here](https://www.budgeteer.ironmthome.com) and public registration is open.
+However, to be able to login in after registration you'll need to be verified.
+So after registration shoot budgeteer@ironmthome.com an email and I'll verify your account.
+As I have no documentation on how to use the app (yet) or real testing data, I may ask you to fill out a short servey about the applicaiton and tell me about any problems you had/bugs.
+Or submit an issue on GitHub (here).
+Anyways, hope those who use it find it helpful and can help me out.
 Cheers!
 -AE (PikaJew002)

 ## License